edkedk99/hledger-lots/docs/README.md

 The sale transaction gives you the calculated **xirr** as tag, which is the internal rate of return of an investment based on a specified series of irregularly spaced cash flows.
 This value is annual percentage rate following the 30/360US day count convention.
 It is a good metric to compare the investment return with a benchmark like the S&P or the T-Bill, for example.

-Note the benchmark can use another day count convention, so this comparison may not be 100% precise.
+> Note the benchmark can use another day count convention, so this comparison may not be 100% precise.
 This app may in the future offer others day count convention for **xirr** calculation.

 ## Checks

 It is recommended to use the option *--check* to ensure you past selling transaction has the correct cost according to the choosen cost method.
 It can be enabled by setting the environment variable **HLEDGER_LOTS_CHECK** to "true".
 It can be disabled with the option *--no-check* or setting the environment variable **HLEDGER_LOTS_CHECK** to "false".

-At the moment the dafault is set to "false", but expect it to be turned to "true" in future releases.
+> At the moment the default is set to "false", but expect it to be turned to "true" in future releases.

 ## Limitations